BertrandFritsch/ts-explorer/README.md

 };
 ```

 The `sourceFile` contains the name of the source file defining the symbol.
-It is relative to the root of the project.
+It is relative to the nearest `tsconfig.json` file.

 ## License